Your LUPC membership

 - A tax-efficient partnership solution

-LUPC has appointed Central Business School for the second year running to deliver classroom-based or online CIPS courses in Procurement and Supply for members’ staff.
-The courses are for professional (level 4,5 and 6) and apprenticeship students beginning in November 2020, and are available at discounted cost.
+UPC has appointed Central Business School to deliver classroom-based or online CIPS courses in Procurement and Supply for members’ staff.
+The courses are for CIPS levels 3, 4, 5 and 6 and apprenticeship students running throughout the year, and are available at discounted cost.
+Students can start courses in September, November, January, March or May.

 Provider: Central Business School